 Family Healthcare Centers in Turkey

-Regardless of your choice, you can access healthcare centers in every city, town, or village, which is perfectly convenient if you’re considering buying property in Turkey.
-You only need to show those clinics your residency permit or passport to have a free consultation.
-Do note that some healthcare providers have their own practices, and therein, their own schedules and consultation fees.
+Regardless of whether you choose private or public health insurance, you can access family healthcare centers in every city, town, or village, which is perfectly convenient if you’re considering buying property in Turkey.
+You only need to show clinics your residency permit or passport to have a free consultation.

 Costs of Healthcare in Turkey for Foreigners

-The cost of healthcare is generally very affordable for locals and foreigners alike and is one of the reasons why the cost of living in Turkey is so low.
-In fact, Turkish healthcare is much more affordable in comparison to that of other countries in Europe.
+The cost of medical treatment in Turkey is generally very affordable for locals and foreigners alike and is one of the reasons why the cost of living in Turkey is so low.
+In fact, Turkish healthcare is much more affordable in comparison to that of other countries in Europe and the US.

 Often patients from across the world prefer to seek specialist operations, hair transplants, or cosmetic surgery in Turkey than in their home country.
 This rise in Turkey medical tourism and patient satisfaction has only helped improve the level of medical services in Turkey.